marckassay/VSCodeNewProject/README.md

 ```

 After installing, open VSCode and select:

-Tasks > 'Run Task' and select '(Start) Webpack Dev Server' from the tasks list
+    Tasks > 'Run Task' and select '(Start) Webpack Dev Server'
+from the tasks list.

 That will start webpack's dev server.
 Now just launch Chrome in a debug session:

     Debug > Start Debugging

-If everthing goes as intended, you should see the follow webpage:
+If everthing goes as intended, you should see the follow webpage being served by localhost:
 ![Welcome webpage](welcome-screenshot.png)

 ## Feedback